 - balance problems

 Certain types of brain surgery may leave a small dent in the skull.

 For example, a craniectomy involves removing a piece of the skull bone.
 This removal might be necessary to reduce pressure on the brain from conditions that cause swelling.

 Surgeons often restore the removed portion of the skull once the swelling has gone down, which usually resolves the dent.

 Additional side effects following brain surgery vary depending on the reason for the operation.

 A congenital skull depression is a dent in the head that is present from birth.

-In Western countries, the condition is uncommon, with experts estimating that it occurs in 1 in 10,000 newborn babies.
+In Western countries, the condition is uncommon, with experts estimating that it occurs in

 A congenital skull depression is usually due to trauma to the head during delivery.
 For example, the use of forceps or a suction device to help deliver the baby may result in trauma.